appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ]

 ```
-You can use `user.role` object to [programmatically control the access](/advanced-concepts/granular-access-control) to your application entities.
+You can use `appsmith.user.roles` object to [programmatically control the access](/advanced-concepts/granular-access-control) to your application entities.

 *Example:* Consider a scenario where you are hiding a Button widget by adding the following code to the **Visible** property of the button -